bcgov/aps-infra-platform/documentation/concepts/gateway-config.md

 ### Gateway Service Configuration

 For Gateway Services, the configuration is **declarative**:

 - The provided configuration represents the exact state of the Gateway Services that will be set up.
 - In the resource-based format, if no `kind: GatewayService` resources are included, the Gateway Service configuration will remain unchanged.

 !!! note "Clearing Gateway Service configuration"
-    To clear all Gateway Service configuration, create a YAML file with the following content:
+    To clear all Gateway Service configuration, create a YAML file (e.g. `null.yaml`) with the following content:
     ```yaml
     services: []
     ```
+    Then publish the configuration using `gwa pg null.yaml`.

 ### Other resource types

 For other resource types, such as Product, DraftDataset, or CredentialIssuer: